wolegechu/Machine_Learning_Nanodegree/README.md

 # Machine Learning Engineer Nanodegree
 ![](cert.png)
-This repository contains all of my projects for Machine Learning Engineer Nanodegree Program.
-In this repository I apply some of machine learning techniques to solve the problems. here there is list of my projects:

 There are all of my projects for Machine Learning Engineer Nanodegree.
 To solve each of the programs, I applied some of machine learning techniques.
 Here there is list of my projects:

 ### Project 1: Predicting Boston Housing Prices